 She added that this deficit in battery chemistry knowledge is also impacting a lot of the ongoing regulatory work, particularly for residential battery storage in the country.

 "We see various proposals across the country that may have the unintended effect of hyping up ungrounded safety concerns, slow down the permitting and interconnection process and provide a barrier to entry to residential battery storage in various markets where customers are simply saying, 'I want one,'" Backa said.

-According to Sonnen, safety has been the primary reason for the company choosing lithium iron phosphate (LiFePO4) over lithium-ion technologies for its battery chemistry.
-Sonnen said its LiFePO4 batteries are less flammable than lithium-ion batteries.
+According to Sonnen, safety has been the primary reason for the company choosing lithium iron phosphate (LiFePO4) over other lithium-ion technologies for its battery chemistry.
+Sonnen said its LiFePO4 batteries are less flammable than other lithium-ion batteries.
 They are also non-toxic and 100% recyclable.

 Tinkering with chemistry

 In order to reduce the risks from energy storage, scientists around the world are tinkering with chemistry to develop a battery that's both highly efficient and safe.